jestevezcaparros/hackathon2017-1/valo/src/lib_arduino/surfboard/README.md

   delay(1000);
 }
 ```

+In this example, the `loop` method will be invoked every second.

 ### Debugging
 Println is the way to debug in your Arduino IDE.
 You can show a terminal to debug your first hello world application.